axelvaldez/radical-companies/_posts/reviews/2023-02-24-urban-radical-again.markdown

  <div class="_speakerb">And <span class="_paradigm">Fiat</span> businesses are silence-training camps.
 And <span class="_paradigm">Fiat</span> schools and homes, that learned from <span class="_paradigm">Fiat</span> businesses.
 We pride ourselves on being good citizens of democracies by supporting <span class="_speakerb">dictatorships</span> known as <span class="_paradigm">Fiat</span> businesses.</div>
  <div class="_speakera">And they have been so successful&hellip;</div>
  <div class="_speakerb">&hellip; financially successful!&hellip;</div>
  <div class="_speakera">Yes, but more that that.
-They have also been successful in paying off a portion of society who then becomes an essential part of their <span class="_paradigm">Fiat</span> immunne system.
+They have also been successful in paying off a portion of society who then becomes an essential part of their <span class="_paradigm">Fiat</span> Immune system.
 The middle class is essential to the immune system of the the dictatorship golem.
 Shit.</div>
  <div class="_speakerb">Shit, indeed.
 I could not have put that better.</div>
  <div class="_speakera">Except, you just did.</div>